-Avocados are great for vision, as they contain lutein and zeaxanthin, two phytochemicals that are especially concentrated in the tissues in the eyes where they provide antioxidant protection to help decrease damage, including the damage caused by ultraviolet light.
+Avocados are great for vision as they contain lutein and zeaxanthin.
+These two phytochemicals that are especially concentrated in the tissues in the eyes, where they provide antioxidant protection to help decrease damage, including the damage caused by ultraviolet light.

 Avocado makes your bones stronger